OpenIndiana/oi-docs/docs/handbook/sunray.md

 Extract the archives.

-The Solaris packages require Sun DHCP server, which we not provide anymore.
+The Solaris packages require Sun DHCP server, which we do not provide anymore.
 To solve this problem we update the IPS packages SUNWutr and SUNWuto with the following script:

 update_dhcp_dependency